 This is the original Hopeful Trail that prospectors used and will take you out to the McKay Cabins.
 If you choose this option you will need to be prepared to face the challenge of several hike-a-bikes and the crossing of loose off camber scree slopes.
 Those brave enough to tackle this full-pull adventure will be rewarded with the most impressive views of the entire trail system and the pièce de résistance – the longest, flowiest descent imaginable.
 Make sure to stop and explore the cabins before starting the descent in earnest.

 GLD (Goldie Lake Descent)

 Not into hike-a-biking?
-Then then this brand new hand built trail is the way forward.
+Then then this brand-new hand built trail is the way forward.
 Plunging immediately down and into the forest this trail sweeps down the natural contours of the mountain on its way to meet the original Hopeful Trail.
 This too is black rated descent.

 "Is the Hopeful Creek Trail in Panorama Resort, BC in my top five trails in all of BC?
 Yes."
 Seb Kemp ~ Mountain Biking BC

 "This trail was one of the flowiest trail bike friendly paths I have ever ridden."
 Brett Tippie ~ Mountain Biking Icon

 View the latest trail information below.
 This map is powered by our friends at Trailforks.